ebceran/Fraud-Detection-XGBoost-/PROJECT_NOTES.md

 This allows:

+* Decisions that can be **explained, audited, and defended** to regulators and non-technical stakeholders
 * Global understanding of which features matter most
 * Local explanations for individual transactions
-* Decisions that can be **explained to auditors, regulators, and non-technical stakeholders**